yurikoval/omniauth-slack/README.md

 has made mapping of token data to the `OmniAuth::AuthHash` `info` section increasingly complex...
 So much so, that this mapping has exceeded the practicality of maintenance by the developers of this gem.

 Mapping of Slack's access-token response objects to OmniAuth's AuthHash is more appropriately handled by the application developer.
-The omniauth-slack gem will transfer all access-token data to the AuthHash `info` section, but it will not parse out data particulars from the token into OmniAuth's pre-defined `info` section fields.
+The omniauth-slack gem will copy the access-token hash to the AuthHash `info` section, but it will not parse out data particulars from the token into OmniAuth's pre-defined `info` section fields.
 The top-level fields of the AuthHash will still be populated with the corresponding data from the access-token.